Cardiovascular Conditions Linked to COPD

 When the arteries become too narrow, not enough blood can flow to the heart.
 A heart attack can happen if an artery becomes completely blocked by the plaque and blood cannot flow to the heart.

 People with COPD who have IHD usually get the same kind of treatment as people without COPD.
 Treatment can involve medications called beta-blockers or different kinds of surgery.

 High blood pressure is also called “hypertension.”
 Blood pressure is the force of blood as it pushes against the walls of the blood vessels when the heart pumps.
-High blood pressure happens when the pressure raises and then stays high instead of dropping back down.
-If it is not treated, high blood pressure can cause serious problems such as stroke or heart failure.
+High blood pressure happens when the pressure rises and then stays high instead of dropping back down.
+If it is not treated, high blood pressure can cause serious problems such as stroke or heart failure.1,3

 COPD can also cause people to have a slightly different kind of high blood pressure.
 It is found in the blood vessels that bring blood into the lungs, instead of the heart.
 This kind of high blood pressure is called “pulmonary hypertension.”